 The next time someone asks whether to choose M365 or Baramundi, remind them that one is your office, and the other is the specialized tool managing the desks inside it.
 Sometimes, you just need both.

-If you're currently evaluating your endpoint management strategy, the most important first step is to map your existing infrastructure honestly — cloud-only, hybrid, or on-premises — before reaching for a vendor comparison sheet.
+If you are currently evaluating your endpoint management strategy, the most important first step is to map your existing infrastructure honestly — cloud-only, hybrid, or on-premises — before reaching for a vendor comparison sheet.
+For the Intune side of the equation, review the Windows Autopilot deployment guide and the enrollment restrictions setup to understand what the built-in Microsoft stack already covers.

 References